 Is Janet now being stalked by the same mad killer?
 What’s behind every noise and flash of light and sweep of shadow?

 I love this episode because it creates a perfectly creepy environment of isolation.
-Very much lit as a faithful Crime Drama Film Noir, the shear simplicity of each moment, each little task Janet undergoes to create normalcy and safety to her surroundings , what would usually be merely ordinary banal gestures become tautly drawn out maneuvers in a darkly ominous, tweaked and dangerous landscape.
+Very much lit as a faithful crime drama Film Noir, the shear simplicity of each moment, each little task Janet undergoes to create normalcy and safety in her surroundings, what would usually be merely ordinary banal gestures become tautly drawn-out maneuvers in a darkly ominous, tweaked and dangerous landscape.

 This is also a faithful psychological Film Noir piece, utilizing the very best in Nancy Kelly as the dame in danger and James Griffith as the lasciviously intrusive cab driver Ed whose quirky character is either a raving maniac or just a red herring to throw us off the scent of the true murderer.

-We are placed at an ordinary house, during the night of a brutal rain storm, as the suspense builds by inches, making this episode truly memorable for me, because of it’s sheer uncluttered plot.
+We are placed at an ordinary house, during the night of a brutal rain storm, as the suspense builds by inches, making this episode truly memorable for me, because of its sheer uncluttered plot.
 It almost works as a stage play.
-In it’s simplicity, in it’s ordinary environs set on it’s head one stormy night, gives this episode it’s thrilling design.
+Its simplicity, in its ordinary environs set on its head one stormy night, gives this episode its thrilling design.

 And Baba the black cat does not die, thank god….!
-Baba the cat plays an important part of the narrative because he allows us to cut to an objective viewer who can see the real events that are surrounding Janet’s predicament.
+Baba the cat plays an important part in the narrative because he allows us to cut to an objective observer who can see the real events that are surrounding Janet’s predicament.
 She is a woman in peril and Baba is the compass that points the way, every time something is going to happen.